Building Condition Surveys Explained: How To Use Digital Twins For Better Context & Documentation

 Step 9: Documentation and record keeping

 Finally, document and file away the condition survey, any work performed, and related documentation.
 Again, if any legal matters arise down the road, detailed record-keeping acts as proof of the work you completed.
-Generating digital twins for each stage of the build can save your team a lot of back and forth, and serve as a chronological record of the build process.
+Generating digital twins for each stage of the construction process can save your team a lot of back and forth, and serve as a chronological record of the build process.
 See how Matterport supports AEC firms from scan to build.

 Tags